 - A team that works together, shares learning and whose members support each other

-- Greater recognition of skills in the team
+- Greater recognition and appreciation of skills in the team

 - Motivation to work together to improve team performance

 - Team creativity and collaboration for resolving issues that had previously been seen as an individual’s problems

 - A stronger, more proactive contribution to the organisation’s strategy